 Two members are chosen by the Graduate Study Committee; one of these acts as exam chair.
 At least three members of the Graduate Faculty in the Department must be included.
-One or two faculty members are chosen by the student.
+One faculty member aside from the academic advisor is chosen by the student.